holyjak/minimalist-fulcro-template-backendless/README.md

 ## Why is this not suitable for production?

 No thought was given to security, performance, monitoring, error tracking and other important production concerns.
+It also bakes in fulcro-troubleshooting, which you do not want unnecessarily increasing your bundle size in production settings.
 So if you want to use the template as a starting point for a production application, you will need to add those yourself.

+## TODO

+* Can we display an error in the UI when we remove the `i-fail` resolver from Pathom?
+Currently it returns `::p/errors ::p/not-found`, which Fulcro ignores

 ## License